Forensic Accounting Summit Q&A

 This is possible even if a business has done zero bookkeeping since it was started!

-Bench was recently featured at mylawCLE’s Forensic Accounting Summit, where Shawna Laker, manager of our Retroactive Bookkeeping team, participated in a panel alongside fellow subject matter experts.
+Bench was recently featured at mylawCLE’s Forensic Accounting Summit, where Shawna Laker, manager of our Bookkeeping team, participated in a panel alongside fellow subject matter experts.
 Shawna shared her team’s expertise in forensic accounting by highlighting some of the experiences we’ve had in helping small business owners recreate their books—even in instances where the information isn’t easy to find.

 Panel: Is the following statement a myth or truth: “My business has no financial records whatsoever.
 There’s no way an accountant could recreate anything for me!”?